SwanX1/calcify-rust/README.md

 # calcify
-Python library for parsing iCalendar files based on RFC5545
+Port of calcify - a library for parsing iCalendar files based on RFC5545 - to rust.